 enter 3 on the Value Data field

-3) Disable USB Ports via Local Group Policy Editor
+3. Disable USB Ports via the Local Group Policy Editor

-We will use Windows 11’s Local Group Policy Editor to disable the USB Ports in this method.
+In this method, we will use Windows 11’s Local Group Policy Editor to disable the USB Ports.
 Here are some of the simple steps you need to follow.

 1. Open the Windows 11 search and type in Group Policy Editor.
 Next, select the best match from the list of options.